High-Performance Residential Building Envelope Assemblies

 Author/Contributor: ENBIX, Beyond Code, Performance Haus

-We’ve heard from Alberta’s building industry about the challenges of improving home airtightness, enhancing occupant comfort, and helping tradespeople install new technologies while keeping projects affordable, especially in our climate zones.
+We’ve heard from representatives from Alberta’s building industry about the challenges of keeping projects affordable while improving home airtightness and enhancing occupant comfort.
+They have also expressed challenges in training tradespeople on new technologies specific to our climate zones.

 To help address these issues, Alberta Ecotrust Foundation, through the ENBIX initiative, has worked with Beyond Code (with funding from the Peter Gilgan Foundation) in developing 3D models of high-performance residential building envelope assemblies.

-These models show different wall assembly options and methods for building cost-effective, energy-efficient homes made for Alberta.
-The project goal is to support builders, designers, and homeowners, whether you’re aiming to construct a new net-zero home, retrofit existing walls for better thermal performance, or simply understand how the components of a building envelope work together.
+These models show different assembly options and methods for building cost-effective, energy-efficient homes made for Alberta.
+The project goal is to support builders, designers, and homeowners, whether you’re aiming to construct a new net-zero home, retrofit existing homes for better thermal performance, or understand how the components of a building envelope work together.

-These 3D wall models allow trades to see specific details for the wall design, from multiple views.
+These 3D models allow trades to see specific details for the building envelope, from multiple views.
 These models can viewed on the job site using low-cost technologies such as tablets.
-The designs can be commissioned from Beyond Code to show a builder’s preferred wall design and methods.
+The designs can be commissioned from Beyond Code to show a builder’s preferred building envelope design and methods.
 This creates another tool to supplement training for trades that goes beyond the traditional limitations of architectural plans and details.
 It also allows for revisions to be made to the models when mistakes are found rather than making those mistakes on-site, costing time, money, and wasted materials.

 Getting started guide to the 3D models: